brunnox/spotify_top50_study/README.md

 ```
 spotify_top50_study/
 ├── imgs/              # Images used in README and notebook
 │   └── banner.png
 ├── .env               # Your Spotify client_id and client_secret
-└── spotify.ipynb   # Jupyter Notebook with full analysis
+├── spotify.ipynb      # Jupyter Notebook with full analysis
+└── requirements.txt   # File with necessary python libs to install
 ```

 <br/>